Vocational Training Program

 4

-• Intervene with a client with cognitive deficits
+• Working with clients with cognitive deficits

 45